-As of December 31, 2011, Herbalife Venezuela's net monetary assets and liabilities denominated in Bolivars was approximately \$26.8 million, and included approximately \$34.8 million in Bolivar denominated cash and cash equivalents.
-The majority of these Bolivar denominated assets and liabilities were remeasured at the SITME rate as of December 31, 2011.
-While the Company continues to monitor the new exchange mechanism and restrictions under SITME, there is no assurance that the Company will be able to exchange Bolivars into U.S. dollars on a timely basis.
-Therefore, these remeasured amounts, including cash and cash equivalents, being reported on the Company's consolidated balance sheet using the SITME rate may not accurately represent the amount of U.S. dollars that the Company could ultimately realize.
+As of December 31, 2012 and December 31, 2011, Herbalife Venezuela's net monetary assets and liabilities denominated in Bolivars was approximately \$82.9 million and \$26.8 million, respectively, and included approximately \$99.2 million and \$34.8 million, respectively, in Bolivar denominated cash and cash equivalents.
+Our Bolivar denominated cash and cash equivalents increased during 2012, primarily due to the current exchange restrictions in Venezuela which has limited our ability to timely exchange our Bolivars to U.S. dollars.
+These remeasured amounts, including cash and cash equivalents, being reported on our consolidated balance sheet using the published SITME rate of 5.3 Bolivars per U.S. dollar may not accurately represent the amount of U.S. dollars that we could ultimately realize.
+While we continue to monitor the exchange mechanisms and restrictions under SITME, and assess and monitor the current economic and political environment in Venezuela, there is no assurance that we will be able to exchange Bolivars into U.S. dollars on a timely basis.

-Consolidation of Herbalife Venezuela
+Consolidation of Herbalife Venezuela and Foreign Exchange Risk

-The Company plans to continue its operation in Venezuela and to import products into Venezuela despite the foreign currency constraints that exist in the country.
+We plan to continue our operation in Venezuela and to import products into Venezuela despite the foreign currency constraints that exist in the country.
 Herbalife Venezuela will continue to apply for legal exchange mechanisms to convert its Bolivars to U.S. dollars.
-Despite the currency exchange restrictions in Venezuela, the Company continues to control Herbalife Venezuela and its operations.
+Despite the currency exchange restrictions in Venezuela, we continue to control Herbalife Venezuela and its operations.
 The mere existence of the exchange restrictions discussed above does not in and of itself create a presumption that this lack of exchangeability is other-than-temporary, nor does it create a presumption that an entity should deconsolidate its Venezuelan operations.
-Therefore, the Company continues to consolidate Herbalife Venezuela in its consolidated financial statements for U.S. GAAP purposes.
-The majority of Herbalife Venezuela's Bolivar denominated assets and liabilities are currently being remeasured at the SITME rate.
+Therefore, we continue to consolidate Herbalife Venezuela in our consolidated financial statements for U.S. GAAP purposes.

 We plan to utilize the SITME market and CADIVI rate to the extent allowable under current restrictions in order to exchange Bolivars for U.S. dollars.
 We also plan to access government, PDVSA bond offerings, and alternative legal exchange mechanisms when they are made available.
-These alternative legal exchange mechanisms could cause us to recognize significant foreign exchange losses if they are less favorable than the SITME rate.
+As discussed above, these alternative legal exchange mechanisms could cause us to recognize significant foreign exchange losses if they are less favorable than the SITME rate, which could also result in our Bolivar denominated cash and cash equivalents reported on our consolidated balance sheet being significantly reduced.
+To illustrate our sensitivity to potential future changes in the SITME rate or using unfavorable alternative legal exchange mechanisms to exchange Bolivars to U.S. dollars, if the exchange rate was approximately 43% less favorable than the current 5.3 SITME rate and this unfavorable exchange rate was used to convert our Bolivar denominated cash and cash equivalents as of December 31, 2012, our \$99.2 million in Bolivar denominated cash and cash equivalents as of December 31, 2012 would be reduced by \$42.2 million and result in a corresponding foreign exchange loss to our operating profit.
+This 43% less favorable exchange rate is not necessarily representative of exchange rates which could be available to us for future exchanges and represents the weighted average rate that we received when using alternative exchange mechanisms during fiscal year 2012.
 Our ability to access the official exchange rate and the SITME rate could impact what exchange rates will be used for remeasurement purposes in future periods.
 We continue to assess and monitor the current economic and political environment in Venezuela.